smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 ### Roles and Scopes in IT

-One way Kubernetes is making application development and delivery faster and better is by bridging the gap between development and operations teams.
-The way Kubernetes achieves this is by basing the entire platform on role based access control (RBAC) constructs.
-The Kubernetes platform is managed/leveraged by users based on granular RBAC policies assigned to the user.
+One way Smarter is making application development and delivery faster and better is by bridging the gap between development and operations teams.
+The way Smarter achieves this is by basing the entire platform on role based access control (RBAC) constructs.
+The Smarter platform is managed/leveraged by users based on granular RBAC policies assigned to the user.
 As a result, Operations can easily control each and every area of the infrastructure by enabling policies for users.
-Mini/virtual clusters within a Kubernetes cluster, also known as namespaces are generally dedicated areas for developers to execute their developer operations.
+Mini/virtual clusters within a Smarter cluster, also known as namespaces are generally dedicated areas for developers to execute their developer operations.

-If an application is not cloud-native or Kubernetes-native, it would be very difficult to obtain the synergy between developers and operations as the onus of RBAC would fall on the application provider.
+If an application is not cloud-native or Smarter-native, it would be very difficult to obtain the synergy between developers and operations as the onus of RBAC would fall on the application provider.
 This may or may not be consistent with RBAC functionality of other applications running in the environment.

-Having a consistent approach to Kubernetes where teams can use the same application across the organization based on privileges assigned to them enables a common communication medium that helps in orchestrating faster release and product life cycles.
-It eliminates the need for developers to find applications (untested) which could hamper security (which is one of the biggest challenges in Kubernetes today) within the organization.
+Having a consistent approach to Smarter where teams can use the same application across the organization based on privileges assigned to them enables a common communication medium that helps in orchestrating faster release and product life cycles.
+It eliminates the need for developers to find applications (untested) which could hamper security (which is one of the biggest challenges in Smarter today) within the organization.

 As a result, from a data protection perspective, it is important to provide the same experience to developers and operations teams to protect and manage their applications and data.
-All solutions within a Kubernetes environment function on these lines, and there should be no reason for a data protection solution which is more closely tied to infrastructure needs to function differently.
+All solutions within a Smarter environment function on these lines, and there should be no reason for a data protection solution which is more closely tied to infrastructure needs to function differently.

 ## Use Cases

-### User Personas in Kubernetes Data Protection
+### User Personas in Smarter Data Protection

-Just as Kubernetes connects developers and operations teams to develop and run production applications, Kubernetes data protection must connect application owners and central operations teams.
+Just as Smarter connects developers and operations teams to develop and run production applications, Smarter data protection must connect application owners and central operations teams.

 Application owners focused on creating, updating, and running applications on clusters.
 They want to be able to trigger backups before modifying their applications.
 They also want to run self-service recoveries of all or part of their applications when something goes wrong.
 Finally, they expect that only they should be able to access backups of their applications.

-Kubernetes cluster administrators, while not in every environment, are focused on keeping the cluster itself available to the application administrators.
+Smarter cluster administrators, while not in every environment, are focused on keeping the cluster itself available to the application administrators.
 Therefore, they are interested in cluster disaster recovery and migration of all applications from one cluster to another.
 They will usually be the gatekeepers of the backup operators installed on the cluster.

 Central operations / backup teams are focused on protecting the application in accordance with corporate best practices and compliance regulations.
 This includes, but is not limited to: RPO (recovery point objective), RTO (recovery time objective), retention period, and maintaining offsite copies of the backups.
 The backup team generally manages a central backup repository.

 #### Application Protection

-The primary Kubernetes protection object is the application because applications drive the business and the protection requirements.
+The primary Smarter protection object is the application because applications drive the business and the protection requirements.
 Organizations expect to run a full set of protection activities on applications.

 ##### Application Definition

-Since there is no Kubernetes application object, customers and vendors are creating custom mechanisms to define an application.
+Since there is no Smarter application object, customers and vendors are creating custom mechanisms to define an application.
 The challenge is that the application owner knows what comprises the application, while the central backup administrator sets the policies and oversees the process of protection.
 Custom application definitions enable the application owner and central backup team to have a shared understanding of what to protect.

 The components of an application include:

-* Kubernetes resources (e.g. pods, secrets, configmaps, etc.)
+* Smarter resources (e.g. pods, secrets, configmaps, etc.)
 * Persistent volumes
-* External data stores that are not Kubernetes volumes - e.g. Amazon RDS, NAS shares (outside of Kubernetes cluster)
+* External data stores that are not Smarter volumes - e.g. Amazon RDS, NAS shares (outside of Smarter cluster)

 Not all applications will have all components and not all customers will include all resources in the application definition (e.g. some customers may explicitly exclude resources or not choose to include others).

 ##### Application Backup Definition

-Since there is no Kubernetes backup object, customers and vendors are creating custom mechanisms to define a backup.
+Since there is no Smarter backup object, customers and vendors are creating custom mechanisms to define a backup.

 The first component of a backup definition is the recipe for how to execute the backup.